 Yes, there was indeed a unicycle sitting there between the mirror tile wall and broken fireplace.
 We always wanted the first floor to make a great first impression so that’s where we spent a lot of our DIY efforts.
 Amy’s dad came up to help us gut and rebuild the guest bathroom shortly after moving in so we’d have one that was fully-functional.
 We got the idea for the built-in cabinet with library ladder wall during our first (and only) showing.
 As a craft beer nerd, I also think it’s fun that all of the reclaimed wood that I used for projects around the house was cut from pallets I picked up at Monday Night Brewing.

 When we moved in, we had to walk through a narrow galley kitchen to access the stairs that led up to the loft bedroom.
 It was an incredibly awkward layout and despite being the main living floor, there was no bathroom.
 Adding on improved the layout by creating a circular path around the stairwell.
 We kept the original window openings and installed clear Polygal panels to let light into the stairs.
+Anyone can see this website for more great advice, easy!
 The old kitchen became an office, we converted the breakfast nook into a half-bath, and the addition gave us plenty of space for our houzz inspired dream kitchen and dining room.